collibra/import-api-examples/CONTRIBUTING.md

 We try to follow the following principles when contributing to this repository:
 - Use *import-api-java-client* as a generic module for building an import client we can base an application on.
-- Use *import-api-tutorial* for simple applications that teach how to use the different features of the import and synchronization components.
-Each tutorial application can be understood by simply reading 1 source file and is as linear as possible.
+- Use *import-api-tutorial* for simple applications that showcase how to use the different features of the import and synchronization components.
+Each tutorial application is based on reading one source file and is as linear as possible.
 - The *data-quality* is expected a simple example of a full application.

 The Collibra Inbound team.